It's a Jersey Thing: Plot

-Cartman's usual distrust of Kyle grows even stronger, since Kyle is now the "three J's" - "Jinger (ginger), Jersey and Jew", although Stan and Kenny don't seem to care and they just help out the other townspeople try to drive the Jerseyites out.
+Cartman's usual distrust of Kyle grows even stronger, since Kyle is now the "three J's" - "Jinger, Jersey and Jew", although Stan and Kenny don't seem to care and they just help out the other townspeople try to drive the Jerseyites out.
 Desperate for assistance, after having built a barricade of junk and handing out a stack of what appears to be lever-action rifles and muskets from crates of mysterious origin, Randy pleads for help from California Governor Arnold Schwarzenegger, who tells him that the state cannot provide any assistance due to budget problems and general lack of concern (then Randy tries telling him that "if Colorado falls, you're next", only to be told that actually Utah and Nevada stand between California and the invasion).
-Likewise, Japan also refuses to help.
-At this point, Randy decides they must seek help from their enemies: al-Qaeda.
-The townspeople are shocked at this idea, saying that the feelings of the families of the victims of 9/11 matter for "another ten months" (the tenth anniversary of the attacks).
+Likewise, Japan, along with every other state and country, also refuses to help.
+At this point, Randy realizes they should get help from their enemies: al-Qaeda.
+The townspeople are shocked at and deeply against this idea, saying that the feelings of the families of the victims of 9/11 matter for "another ten months" (the tenth anniversary of the attacks).

-But then Randy and other men are called to the bar, where in a satire of horror movie clichés, they encounter a sex-crazed, humanoid gremlin, Snooki.
+But then Randy and other men are called to the bar, where in a satire of horror movie clichés, they encounter Snooki, who is depicted as a sex-crazed, barely-humanoid goblin.
 In desperation, Randy videotapes a request for help from al-Qaeda and sends it to Osama bin Laden.
 As the townspeople arm themselves and barricade the streets to stave off the invasion, Cartman asks Kyle to meet him at the Sizzler, with the intent of locking him in the meat freezer so he can't help the Jerseyites.
 Once Cartman opens the freezer, Snooki springs out and begins to rape him and Dog Poo.
-Kyle now fully transforms into a guido, complete with rings and gold neck chain and calling himself "Kyley B", and proceeds to insult and hit Snooki, until she flees the restaurant—which Cartman thanks Kyle for.
+Kyle now fully transforms into a guido, complete with rings and gold neck chain and calling himself "Kyley B", and proceeds to insult and hit Snooki, until she flees the restaurant—which Cartman actually thanks Kyle for.

 In the streets, Randy violently interrogates Michael "The Situation" Sorrentino, who can only answer "It's just a Jersey thing, you know, you just gotta be from Jersey to get it."
 The townspeople hold off the hordes of Jerseyites until their ammunition runs out and their defense seems futile.
 However, just as the invaders begin to overrun the barricades, a fleet of al-Qaeda suicide pilots fly in and crash their planes into the ground, killing them all in a parody of Saving Private Ryan.